Michael Lederer: Career

 In 1984–85, Lederer and his first wife Judy were living in La Herradura, a fishing village in the south of Spain.
 In a 2014 interview, Lederer told Deutsche Welle television "I was drunk and stoned one night, climbing up the balconies to our apartment, and I fell from the fourth story down to the parking lot."
 While recovering with a broken leg in Granada's Hospital Clinico de San Cecilio, he began work on a novella.
 It is the story of a family that must decide whether to sell their small farm to real estate developers.
 "Nothing Lasts Forever Anymore" was published in 1999 in Barcelona and Cadaqués by a small publishing house called Parsifal Ediciones as "Ya Nada Dura Eternamente."
 In 2001, the Catalan writer David Marti, reviewing the book in the French literary journal "Remanences," wrote "No one as yet has been able, like Michael Lederer, to engender the calmness of our life and dreams on the shores of the frail yet powerful Mediterranean Sea."
 In March 2013, a revised edition of "Nothing Lasts Forever Anymore" was published in both English and German by PalmArt Press in Berlin and presented at the Leipzig Book Fair.
 The German title is "Nichts ist mehr für die Ewigheit."

 In 1998, Lederer co-founded the Safe Haven Museum in Oswego, New York.
 The museum chronicles the voyage of the only group of Jewish refugees admitted into the United States from Europe during World War II.
 The 982 refugees included Lederer's father, who had been born in Zagreb, Yugoslavia, as well as his aunt and grandparents.
 Upon arriving by ship in New York harbor, the refugees were immediately interned in a refugee camp at what is now the site of the museum.
 The story of those 982 refugees is told in the 2001 movie "Haven" starring Natasha Richardson and Hal Holbrook.
 The story is also explored in Lederer's own stage play "Casual Baggage".

 In 1997–1999, Lederer founded the 17th century Sir George Downing manuscript collection at Harvard University.

 In 2000, Lederer co-wrote and co-starred in the art film "Las Venice" which was shot both in Venice, Italy, and at the Venetian hotel in Las Vegas.
 The two settings were intermixed in an aim to "blur the distinction between the real, the plastic, and real plastic."
 Narrating the film's end, Lederer predicts an artificial plasticized reality spreading "until eventually Atlantic City in New Jersey and Las Vegas in Nevada will grow and grow until finally, if they have their way, the two will meet and the entire country will become one commercial theme park."
 Bending over a bed of artificial flowers at the Venetian, he notes, "I love the smell of plastic."

-From 2015–2023, he has contributed a series of articles to the American Studies Journal Blog.
+From 2015 to 2023, he has contributed a series of articles to the American Studies Journal Blog.

 In December 2016, writing for Politico Magazine, Lederer responded to the Christmas market attack in Berlin.